yhan/payment.gateway.checkout.com/README.md

    After have done some research, now I am aware of the fact that we can determine the `Issuing bank` via `card number`.

    1. **Acquiring bank**

+      The statement of the exercise text, in the payment request does not mention an identifier of the `Merchant`.
+      > A payment request should include appropriate fields such as the card number, expiry month/date, amount, currency, and cvv.

-   But when it comes to Acquiring bank, I find no way in the beginning to determine it.
+      The question is how the system can forward a `Payment Request` to the `Merchant`'s Acquiring bank?
+I find no way in the beginning to determine it.
 The way that can determine the acquiring bank, could be: We associate the `Acquiring bank` to the `Merchant`.

    Things can be done when we **onboard** a `Merchant`.
 The idea is
       - Stored the `Merchant` to `Acquiring bank` mapping
       - Include `Merchant` id in the `PaymentRequest`, thus the Gateway will be able to route the request to the bank of the merchant.

-   The statement of the exercise text, in the payment request does not mention an identifier of the `Merchant`.

-   > A payment request should include appropriate fields such as the card number, expiry month/date, amount, currency, and cvv.

-   The question is how the system can forward a `Payment Request` to the `Merchant`'s Acquiring bank?

       I added `Merchant`'s id to the `Payment Request`.

 > `Acquiring bank` is stubbed in the solution.